PlanetTeamSpeakk/DiscordSelfBot/README.md

 - `[p]daddy` Daddy and me copypasta.
 - `[p]4chan` Found it on 4chan copypasta.
 - `[p]discorole <role>` Changes the role of a color every given amount of seconds.
-- `[p]discoroleforever` Changes the role of a color every given amount of seconds but doesn't stop.
+- `[p]discoroleforever <role>` Changes the role of a color every given amount of seconds but doesn't stop.
 - `[p]triggered` The triggered meme.
 - `[p]setprefix` Changes the prefix of the bot.
 - `[p]flirting101` The flirting101 copypasta.